About Mount Vernon South — In Depth

 Criminal Records

 Criminal records in Davison County cover felony, misdemeanor, traffic offenses, and sex offender registry information.
 The Davison County Sheriff's Office and the Mitchell Police Department maintain these records.
-Residents can conduct background checks through the South Dakota Bureau of Investigation, which provides statewide criminal history information.
+Residents can conduct background checks through the South Dakota Division of Criminal Investigation, which provides statewide criminal history information.
 The Bureau offers a database for Davison residents seeking detailed criminal records.

 Vital Records